Ireland and World War I: 10th Division

 The 10th (Irish) Division, was one of Kitchener's New Army K1 Army Group divisions formed in August 1914.
-Raised largely in Ireland from the Irish National Volunteers, it fought at Gallipoli, Salonika and Palestine and was the first Irish Division to take the field in war, under the command of Irish General Bryan Mahon and was the most travelled of the Irish formations.
+Raised largely in Ireland from the Irish National Volunteers, it fought at Gallipoli, Salonika and Palestine and was the first Irish Division to take the field in war, under the command of Irish Lieutenant General Bryan Mahon and was the most travelled of the Irish formations.

-Sent to Gallipoli it participated on 7 August 1915 in the disastrous Landing at Cape Helles and the August offensive.
+Sent to Gallipoli it participated on 7 August 1915 in the disastrous landing at Cape Helles and the August offensive.
 Some battalions of the division were engaged at Chunuk Bair.
 In September when the Suvla front became a stalemate, the division was moved to Salonika where it fought Bulgarian troops and remained for two years.
-In September 1917 the division transferred to Egypt where it joined the XX Corps.
+In September 1917 the division transferred to Egypt where it joined the XX Corps of the Egyptian Expeditionary Force.
 The division fought in the Third Battle of Gaza which succeeded in breaking the resistance of the Turkish defenders in southern Palestine.

 The 10th Division was persistently under-strength due to heavy losses and "sluggish enlistment" and as a result was filled up early on with drafts from England.
 Because of this, historian Charles Townshend has suggested that, "it was an Irish unit in name only" and was the "least politicised of the three [Divisions] raised in Ireland".
 The division was furthermore broken up in 1918, split between the Middle East and Western Front.
 Military historian Timothy Bowman points out: 'Following the German spring offensive, in a situation where the BEF was facing serious manpower problems on the Western Front, saw that six Irish battalions were released from the Middle East for service on the Western Front, so that the experience of its Service battalions could be spread through other formations, their place being taken by Indian Army battalions.

 A second practical problem for the 10th Division to be split up was widespread malaria, with the likelihood of it being permanently unfit for action.